Bolt3D: Generating 3D Scenes in Seconds: Method

 \paragraph{Data.} Our method requires supervision of dense, multi-view consistent pointmaps associated with the multi-view images.
 We leverage a recent state-of-the-art dense reconstruction and matching method, MASt3R~\cite{mast3r}, running the depth and feature estimation followed by bundle adjustment of all pixels for 20-25 images per scene.
 This setup allows for complete scene coverage and outputs multi-view consistent 3D pointmaps.
 While the data is not perfect, we find that the residual noise and geometric imperfections are minor enough to not affect our method significantly (partially due to using rendering losses, in addition to geometry losses).
 We run MASt3R on all scenes from CO3D~\cite{reizenstein21co3d}, MVImg~\cite{yu2023mvimgnet}, RealEstate10K (RE10K)~\cite{zhou2018stereo} and DL3DV-7K~\cite{ling2024dl3dv} forming a dataset of around 300k multi-view consistent 3D scenes.
 We use standard train-test splits in CO3D, MVImg and RE10K, and we use the first 6K scenes in DL3DV for training and last 1K for testing.
 In addition, we leverage synthetic object datasets (Objaverse~\cite{deitke2023objaverse} and a high-quality internal object dataset) with their corresponding pointmap renderings.
 We train on a mix of these datasets, sampling the real scenes with equal probability from all 4 real datasets and sampling the synthetic datasets 1:2 compared to sampling real data.

-\paragraph{Training Protocol.} We adopt a 3-stage training process: \begin{enumerate} \item Geometry VAE.
+\paragraph{Training Protocol.} We train our model in 3 stages: \begin{enumerate} \item Geometry VAE.
 We first train the model at 256$\times$256 resolution for 3 million iterations, then finetune at 512$\times$512 for another 250k iterations. \item Gaussian head.
 Given ground truth color and autoencoded geometry, the Gaussian head is trained for 100k iterations with rendering losses to output Splatter Images. \item Latent diffusion model.
 We initialized our latent diffusion model from CAT3D~\cite{gao2024cat3d} and trained it for 700k iterations on the 8-view setup before finetuning it for 70k iterations on 16-views.
 See supplement for more details. \end{enumerate}